poppy-project/poppy-docs/poppy_project.md

 ###Poppy Ergo Jr

 The Poppy Ergo Jr robot is a small and low cost 6-degree-of-freedom robot arm.
-It is made of 6 cheap motors (XL-320 Dynamixel servos) with 3D-printed parts (based on OpenScad and assembled with OLLO rivets).
+It is made of 6 cheap motors (XL-320 Dynamixel servos) with 3D-printed parts simple to design.
-At the end of his arm, you can choose among several ends: a lamp, a gripper hand,...
+At the end of his arm, you can choose among several ends: a lamp, a gripper hand,... and you can change the end easily with easy to handle rivets.
+Unlike others Poppy creatures, the electronic card is not integrated, which is very advantageous to manipulate.

 This robot is the ‘little brother’ of the ergo robots used in ‘ the Ergo-robot experiment <https://www.poppy-project.org/project/mathematics-a-beautiful-elsewhere/>_.

-Poppy Ergo Jr is still in development.
-However, you can already get the parts and motors ; during the next development phases we will probably add new pieces and not modify the existing ones.

 The list of parts to print is [here](https://github.com/poppy-project/poppy-ergo-jr/blob/master/hardware/parts/BOM.md/)